The mind is made of mindless components, and the magic spark is not present in each component, but in the way they work together. Marvin Minsky

 I design and build user-interfaces and distributed platforms on the cloud.

-I ran a boutique consulting studio for six years, facjure , working mostly remote, living my dream and having more time for my art projects.
-I traveled and backpacked to a dozen countries.
-And one day Covid19 hit in 2020, I reprioritized my life and work, and I started working for a large tech company.
+I ran a boutique consulting studio for six years, facjure , working mostly remote, living my dream and having more time for my art projects and travel.
+Until one day the pandemic hit in 2020 ...

 I also speak five human languages and my mother tongue is a dialect of sanksrit.

-As an opensource committer I try to be active on github and enjoy reading libraries.
+As an opensource committer I enjoy reading and trying out libraries.
 Read one hundred books, write one says a liberal arts college.
 The same is true for programming.
 I enjoy coding, like I enjoy writing.

-My ongoing project in my studio is an artificial editor for writers on the browser.
-If you love literature and lisp, let's meet in MomA or go for a hike in redwoods to talk about them.
+My ongoing reaearch project in my studio is an artificial editor for writers on the browser and blockchain with cryptonomics.
+If you love literature and lisp, let's meet in MomA or go to a hike in the redwoods and talk about it.

 I'm also on LnkdIn, maybe outdated.